 • Avoid processed foods.
 What you eat can have a significant impact on your mood and overall health, so make sure you choose wholesome, high-quality organic foods prepared at home.
 Eliminate sugar and grains, which can mess with your insulin and leptin levels, from your diet as well.

 • Get enough exercise.
-Exercise improves your endorphin levels (feel-good hormone), as well as normalizes your leptin and insulin signaling.
+Exercise improves your endorphin (feel-good hormone) levels, as well as normalizes your leptin and insulin signaling.

 • Increase your omega-3 intake.
 Your brain is actually made up of 60 percent DHA omega-3 fat.
 A 2009 study showed that people who have low blood levels of omega-3s are more likely to become depressed than those with higher omega-3 levels.10